 It is worth noting that these earliest Cosmograph versions had the tachyrneter scale calibrated to 300 units per hour, but within a year was changed to only 200 units per hour.
 Tn 1961, Rolex released a second version (model 6241), which like the 6239, was powered by the 72B movement.
 The difference between these two models was cosmetic, in Daytona Cosmograph (model 6239) with exotic Paul Newman’ dial.
 Circa 1960s that the 6239 featured a solid steel bezel, but the 6241 had a steel ring fitted with a clear acrylic insert.

-(P/ease Note: The names “Cosniograph” and “Daytona” were not present on a/i dial through the years.
-Furthermore, examples have been seen with these names in cflfferent positions on the dial: below the name “Rolex”, which is below the ‘12’position, as In this picture Paul Newman is seen wearing well as above the bottom register, in an arc fashion. the watch he made famous: the Rolex Day- This inconsistency has caused confusion over the tona, with the exotic (contrasting register) dial. years, with many collectors questioning the authenticity of their watches.)
+(Please Note: The names “Cosmograph” and “Daytona” were not present on a/i dial through the years.
+Furthermore, examples have been seen with these names in different positions on the dial: below the name “Rolex” which is below the ‘12’ position.
+This inconsistency has caused confusion over the Daytona, with the exotic (contrasting register) dial, many collectors questioning the authenticity of their watches.)

-From the start, the watches were available in two dials; the standard dials were either black (with silver registers), or silver (with black registers); and the exotic dials which were either black (with white registers), or cream white (with black registers).
-These exotic dials soon became simply known as the “Paul Newman”, after he reportedly wore one in the racing film “Winning”.
+From the start, the watches were available in two dials: the standard dials were either black (with silver registers), or silver (with black registers), and the exotic dials which were either black (with white registers), or cream white (with black registers).
+These exotic dials soon became simply known as the “Paul Newman” after he reportedly wore one in the racing film “Winning.”
 Legend has it that Mr. Newman’s picture (with the watch visible on his wrist) appeared on Italian movie posters to promote the film.
-Mr. Newman then subsequently appeared on the cover of a popular Italian magazine, thus sparking a love affair with the watch that has lasted over 30-years.42 After studying the film I can say that Mr. Newman does indeed wear a “stainless steel” watch in nearly every scene, however, the watch is never shown clear enough to positively identify the model.
+Mr. Newman then subsequently appeared on the cover of a popular Italian magazine, thus sparking a love affair with the watch that has lasted over 30 years.
+After studying the film, I can say that Mr. Newman does indeed wear a “stainless steel” watch in nearly every scene, however, the watch is never shown clear enough to positively identify the model.
 Furthermore, the face of the watch appears to be silver in color and the trademark contrasting registers are not identifiable.

 With that being said, I will offer another possible explanation.
 The 6239 was also available with an optional exotic silver dial featuring all silver registers.
-I believe this was the Daytona model worn in the film, with Mr. Newman subsequently donning the exotic (contrasting register) Daytona on the cover of theaforementioned Italian magazinc.
-1 must stress that there is no hard evidence to support this and at this point it is purely speculation and conjecture.
-While all versions of the Daytona with contrasting registers _____ have subsequently become known as Paul Newmans, some would argue that the only true Paul Newman models are described as follows: The 6239 and 6241 case numbers, manual Daytona Cosmograph (model 6263) with wind, steel cases, with the two aforementioned ‘exotic dial’ exotic dial.
-Circa 1970s configurations—featuring square markers within the registers.
+I believe this was the Daytona model worn in the film, with Mr. Newman subsequently donning the exotic (contrasting register) Daytona on the cover of the aforementioned Italian magazine.
+One must stress that there is no hard evidence to support this and at this point it is purely speculation and conjecture.
+While all versions of the Daytona with contrasting registers have subsequently become known as Paul Newmans, some would argue that the only true Paul Newman models are described as follows: The 6239 and 6241 case numbers, manual Daytona Cosmograph (model 6263) with wind, steel cases, and the two aforementioned exotic dials.
+Circa 1970’s configurations — featuring square markers within the registers.